Minke whale: Behavior

 The whale breathes three to five times at short intervals before "deep-diving" for 2 to 20 minutes.
 Deep dives are preceded by a pronounced arching of the back.
-The maximum swimming speed of minkes has been estimated at 20 knots.
+The maximum speed measured by methods such as satellite tracking or GPS was 20–30 km/h.
+In a 2019 collaborative study involving scholars from around the world, various types of whales, including Humpback whales, Blue whales, Fin whales, Bryde's whales, and Antarctic minke whales, were tracked for four years to investigate changes in migration patterns based on size.
+When all results were finalized, most whales swam at an average speed of 1.9 m/s, but one Antarctic minke whale recorded a top speed of 8.3 m/s.

 Migration

 Both species undertake seasonal migration routes to the poles during spring and towards the tropics during fall and winter.
 The difference between the timing of the seasons may prevent the two closely related species from mixing.
 A long-term photo identification study on the British Columbian and Washington coasts showed that some individuals travel as far as 424 km north in the spring, and 398 km south to warmer waters in the autumn.
 Many specifics about migration in this species still remain unclear.

 Reproduction

 The gestation period for minke whales is ten months, and calves measure 2.4 to 2.8 m at birth.
 The newborns nurse for five to ten months.
 Breeding peaks during the summer months.
 Calving is thought to occur every two years.

 The timing of conception and birth varies between region.

 In the North Atlantic, conception takes place from December to May with a peak month of February; while birth takes place from October to March with a peak in December.
 In the North Pacific off Japan, there appears to be two phases of conception, the majority of which occurs from February to March but also from August to September, with births occurring from December to January and June to July.
 In the Yellow Sea stock these two phases have not been noted, instead conception occurs from July to September and birth peaks from May to June.

 In the Southern Hemisphere conception takes place from June to December with a peak in August and September.
 Peak birth time occurs from July to August.